Harveeeyy/OOP-x-DBMS/README.md

 # Library Catalog and Book Checkout System
-This project is a Java-based Library Management System actually named as "Library Catalog and Book Checkout System" designed to efficiently manage a library's resources, including books and user accounts.
+This project is a Java-based Library Management System actually named as "Library Catalog and Book Checkout System" a console program designed to efficiently manage a library's resources, including books and user accounts.
 The system is built with a focus on enhancing the management of library items and user interactions while adhering to key principles of Object-Oriented Programming (OOP).

 # Functionalities